 The Forbes Funds actively engages education institutions and communities in collaborative solutions for immediate, cross-sectoral problems.
-Doing so provides a platform from which nonprofit leaders can better engage with, and creatively respond to opportunities and challenges.
+Doing so, The Forbes Funds provides a platform for nonprofit leaders to better engage with, and creatively respond to opportunities and challenges.

 Download issue 1 of The Forbes Funds’ research periodical, the Tropman Report, below.

 To serve our funders, partners, and region, The Forbes Funds convenes, supports, and creates pathways for nonprofit research that highlights the region’s nonprofit trends, opportunities and challenges.